 Physical complaints, especially joint and muscle problems, are common among musicians.
 In fact, 76% of musicians surveyed by the International Conference of Symphony and Opera Musicians said they have experienced at least one physical problem that affected their playing.

 Like professional musicians, hobbyists should become aware of these ailments, as well as their prevention and treatment.
 Specifically, learn about the sources of different kinds of joint pain and inflammation, which are the body’s signal that something is wrong.
 Knowing these can guide you in learning playing techniques like better fingerings or posture which can prevent or eliminate the problem.
-The guide at left will help you understand the difference between three common sources of joint pain and inflammation: tendonitis, carpal tunnel syndrome, and arthritis, along with some basic treatments for them.
+The guide below will help you understand the difference between three common sources of joint pain and inflammation: tendonitis, carpal tunnel syndrome, and arthritis, along with some basic treatments for them.

 Of course, when learning to play an instrument, it’s best to have an expert teach you the ergonomic basics—how to hold a clarinet or a violin bow correctly, for instance—along with warm-up and stretching techniques for your particular instrument.
 And don’t forget scales and rudiments, as these not only improve your chops but also warm-up the joints of your fingers, wrists, and shoulders.

 Even though you stretch, take breaks, and avoid bad playing habits, you still might experience joint pain and inflammation.
 A George Mason University study found that 73% of musicians experience pain in their shoulder or neck, while 41% experience it in their hand or wrist.
 Don’t play through pain.
 The quicker you treat the problem and adjust your technique to accommodate it, the less the likelihood that the problem will persist.
 While some treatment can be done at home, it is always best to consult with a medical professional, preferably one who has experience treating musicians.